 Still its hard to put the blame entirely on the writers as there was plenty of talk during production about changes in the script.
 Granted every movie to some extent makes changes in the script, largely thanks to input from the producers and director and sometimes even the actor, but the after changes to this movie weren't for the better.
 XMEN ORIGINS: WOLVERINE is basically a SyFy Channel movie with a bigger budget.

 So I put the blame squarely at the feet of the producers of this flick.
-Hugh Jackman, John Palermo (XMEN III: THE LAST STAND), Lauren Schuler Donner (XMEN [all], CONSTANTINE) and Ralph Winter (THE PUPPET MASTERS, LEFT BEHIND, XMEN [all], PLANET OF THE APES , HANGMAN'S CURSE, FANTASTIC FOUR [all], THE VISITATION, THR3E, HOUSE)
+Hugh Jackman, John Palermo (X-MEN III: THE LAST STAND), Lauren Schuler Donner (X-MEN [all], CONSTANTINE) and Ralph Winter (THE PUPPET MASTERS, LEFT BEHIND, X-MEN [all], PLANET OF THE APES , HANGMAN'S CURSE, FANTASTIC FOUR [all], THE VISITATION, THR3E, HOUSE)

 Lucas and Spielberg did it with Indiana Jones, Romero is doing it with his Dead series.
 I'd mention Star Wars but Lucas started gutting that back in the 1990s, and to be honest, he began vigorously buggering Star Wars back in the 1980s with his second Star Wars trilogy: The Star Wars Holiday Special, Caravan of Courage: An Ewok Adventure, and Ewoks: The Battle For Endor.
 Those TV movies were almost as bad as the last three prequels (yet like any movie, the second Star Wars trilogy has their fans and they are voracious!
 They've no time for prissy purists!
 Diss the Ewoks and they will CUT you man!).

 You know what would have been cool?
 Magneto's freak show crossing the bay on the shoulders of giant robots!
 A line of independently moving, independently fighting Sentinels would have been way more exciting!
 Once those bad boys get across the bay you'd see some REAL cool mega-action that'd make Michael Bay and McG crap themselves!
-Instead we got to see the Golden Gate run aground like a loaf of bread.
-YAWN!
+Instead we got to see the Golden Gate hover across the water and run aground like a giant loaf of bread.

 Also director Hood takes the Boll approach to action fighting with the ever swirling camera focused on the action.
 Around and around the camera goes, centered on the fighting foes.
 And like a Uwe Boll movie, if only the rest of the story was as good as the action, we'd have one damn fine movie!
-XMEN III and WOLVERINE haven't attained the dizzying heights of a Uwe Boll flick, but you can see they're trying.
-I expect the next XMEN will be Direct to Video.
+X-MEN III and WOLVERINE haven't attained the dizzying depths of a Uwe Boll flick, but you can see they're trying.
+I expect the next X-MEN will be Direct to Video.